scottaw66/mastodon-followers/README.md

-# mastodon-followers
+# Mastodon Followers

-Keep track of changes in your mastodon followers (new followers/un-followers).
+Keep track of changes in your Mastodon followers (new followers/un-followers) over time.